UK govt insists suspension of Parliament was not illegal

 A ruling against the government by the 11 Supreme Court judges could force Johnson to recall Parliament.

-European Commission chief Jean-Claude Juncker, meanwhile said Wednesday that the risk of Britain leaving the EU without a divorce deal remained “very real” because Britain had not produced workable alternatives to the deal agreed upon with the EU by ex-British Prime Minister Theresa May.
+European Commission chief Jean-Claude Juncker, meanwhile, said Wednesday that the risk of Britain leaving the EU without a divorce deal remained “very real” because Britain had not produced workable alternatives to the deal agreed upon with the EU by ex-British Prime Minister Theresa May.
 That deal was repeatedly rejected by Britain’s Parliament, prompting May to resign and bringing Johnson to power in July.

 “I asked the British prime minister to specify the alternative arrangements that he could envisage,” Juncker told the European Parliament.
 “As long as such proposals are not made, I cannot tell you — while looking you straight in the eye — that progress is being made.”